-On October 28, 2015 (the "Closing Date"), Propanc Health Group Corporation, a Delaware corporation (the "Company"), entered into a securities purchase agreement dated as of the Closing Date (the "Purchase Agreement") with Delafield Investments Limited (the "Purchaser").
-The Purchase Agreement provides that, upon the terms and subject to the conditions set forth therein, the Purchaser will invest \$4,000,000 ("Investment Amount") in exchange for a Convertible Debenture (the "Debenture") in the principal amount of \$4,400,000 (the "Principal Amount") and warrants to purchase an aggregate of 26,190,476 shares of the Company's common stock, par value \$0.001 per share, for an exercise price of \$0.60 per share for a period of four (4) years from the Closing Date (the "Warrants").
-Pursuant to the Purchase Agreement, on the Closing Date, the Company issued the Debenture and Warrant to the Purchaser.
+On October 28, 2015, we entered into a securities purchase agreement (the "Purchase Agreement"), with Delafield Investments Limited ("Delafield"), the selling securityholder, that provided for the investment of \$4,000,000 (the "Investment Amount") in exchange for a Convertible Debenture (the "Debenture") in the principal amount of \$4,400,000 and warrant (the "2015 Warrant") to purchase an aggregate of 26,190,476 shares of Common Stock for an exercise price of \$0.60 per share for a period of four years from such date.
+We and Delafield have since modified the terms of the transactions contemplated by the Purchase Agreement pursuant to an addendum dated March 11, 2016 (the "Addendum"), a letter agreement dated July 1, 2016 (the "July Letter Agreement"), and a letter agreement dated August 3, 2016 (the "August Letter Agreement").
+The descriptions of the Debenture, the 2015 Warrant and the 2016 Warrants below reflect the terms of such agreements under the Purchase Agreement as modified by the Addendum, the July Letter Agreement and the August Letter Agreement.